chao-ji/tf-word2vec/README.md

 3. Parameter settings.
 This implementation allows you to train the model under *skip gram* or *continuous bag-of-words* architectures (`--arch`), and perform training using *negative sampling* or *hierarchical softmax.* (`--algm`).

-You also need to provide the number of steps to train the model for (`--num_steps=`).
-This should approximately match with the number of epochs you wish the dataset will be iterated over, because it is used to linearly decay the learning rate.
-If the number of steps is not provided, an estimated value is computed based on the corpus size, batch size and the number of epochs.

 4. Run.
 Example: